cfwelch/compositional_demographic_embeddings/README.md

 9. Canada

 ### Preprocessing
-1. Put the speaker names for speakers of interest in top_speakers.
+1. Put the speaker names for speakers of interest in `top_speakers`.
-2. Run get_ts_posts.py -p -d all to get posts from this set of speakers from all years.
+2. Run `get_ts_posts.py -p -d all` to get posts from this set of speakers from all years.
-3. Run merge_ts_posts.py to combine these files and output author_json files in all_posts.
+3. Run `merge_ts_posts.py` to combine these files and output author_json files in all_posts.
-4. Run preprocess_all_posts.py to preprocess all_posts/author_json files.
+4. Run `preprocess_all_posts.py` to preprocess all_posts/author_json files.
-5. Run sentence_tokenize.py to run CoreNLP tokenizer on all posts.
+5. Run `sentence_tokenize.py` to run CoreNLP tokenizer on all posts.